EliasVansteenkiste/coding_challenge/README.md

+# General overview of the source files
+The most important files are:
+* *contour.py* contains functions to read in the ground truth contours and transform the contours to masks
+* *scan.py* contains methods to read DICOM scans
+* *data_iterator.py* contains the data generator class

+supporting source files:
+* *pathfinder.py* checks if all paths and files to the data exist
+* *utils_plots.py* contains plot functions to do the visual checks
+* *app.py* contains methods to read in link file and create dictionaries for both ways
+* *utils.py* contains some convenience methods, this is copied from another project, some of the methods I don't use for this challenge

 # Questions Part 1
 ### How did you verify that you are parsing the contours correctly?
 I did a visual check on the masks and the contours.